Struki84/exa/claude_search/claude_search.md

 To successfully use the Exa search client and Anthropic client you will need to have your `ANTHROPIC_API_KEY` and `EXA_API_KEY` set as environment variables.

-To get an Anthropic API key, you will first need an Anthropic account, visit Anthropic console to generate your API key.
+To get an Anthropic API key, you will first need an Anthropic account, visit the [Anthropic console](https://console.anthropic.com/settings/keys) to generate your API key.

+Similarly, to get the Exa API key, you will first need an Exa account, visit the Exa dashboard to generate your API key.

 <a href="https://dashboard.exa.ai/login?redirect=/api-keys" target="_blank" class="button"><span>Get Exa API Key</span></a>